Employment Lawyers in Portland, Oregon

 If you were the victim of rape or another form of sexual assault, you should contact law enforcement to pursue criminal charges against the perpetrator.

 However, while the criminal justice system may hold this person accountable, a criminal case will not provide compensation for the damages caused by your assault.
-This is why you should consider contacting a Portland employment attorney to discuss the compensation you may be able to recover in a civil case, which might include:
+This is why you should consider contacting an employment attorney in Portland, Oregon to discuss the compensation you may be able to recover in a civil case, which might include:

 - Medical bills, including the cost of psychiatric counseling